daniel-osterle/phase_analysis_public/README.md

 Most importantly, the script will look for the following files:
 * A file of ".nd" format that contains basic information about the set-up of the (automated) microscopy screen
 * A plate definition ("pdef") file of ".csv" format that contains information about the contents of each well on a 384-well plate
-* Several files of ".txt" format that are the result of prior cell identification and segmentation and contain the raw imaging data, including cell size, position and fluorescence intensities for the measured wavelengths of a specific screen as described in [Heidenreich et al.,(2020)](https://rdcu.be/cE9xO) PMID: 32661377
+* Several files of ".txt" format that are the result of prior cell identification and segmentation and contain the raw imaging data, including cell size, position and fluorescence intensities for the measured wavelengths of a specific screen as described in [Heidenreich et al.,(2020)](https://rdcu.be/cE9xO) (PMID: 32661377).

 Wile the files of ".nd" and ".txt" format result from the microscopy screen, the plate definition file has to be supplied by the user.